-Experts are not sure of the exact causes of lichen planus.
 Many believe it is an autoimmune disorder, where the immune system mistakenly attacks healthy tissues.

 The following is known about lichen planus:

-- Non-infectious - it is not an infectious condition - you cannot catch it.
+- It is not an infectious condition

 Some causes of lichen planus are thought to involve the following:

-- Medications - sometimes lichen planus can occur as a reaction to certain medicines, including:
+Medications: Lichen planus can occur as a reaction to certain medicines, including:

 - anti-inflammatory medications

-- gold injections - for the treatment of arthritis
+- gold injections for the treatment of arthritis

 - thiazide diuretics